cloudmesh-community/book/chapters/msg/graphql.md

 ### Variables

 Variables are used to pass dynamic values to queries.
-It's not good practice to interpolate dynamic values from user action on client side to construct queries.
+It is not good practice to interpolate dynamic values from user action on client side to construct queries.
 Instead of that GraphQL provides a way to define a variable and pass value for that variable at runtime using